ivanursul/ivanursul/_posts/2019-01-05-serverless-telegram-chat-bot.markdown

 ![](assets/images/telegram-bots/telegram-chat-bot-test-1.png){: .center-image }

-PS - don't forget to remove your bot after you finish wiht experiments:
+PS - don't forget to remove your bot after you finish with experiments:

 ```
 serverless remove